DemocracyClub/aggregator-api/docs/new-development-deployment.md

 Current Artifacts Directory : /tmp/samcli/artifacts
 ```

-Note the use of `--use-container`, here.
-This is recommended for build/dev environment isolation, but isn't essential.
-It requires docker to be installed, and for your user to be able to start containers without the use of `sudo`.
-If that's not possible, you can build without `--use-container`.
+Note the use of 2 semi-optional flags passed to `sam build`, above:

+- `--use-container`: this is *strongly* recommended for build/dev environment isolation, but isn't absolutely essential.
+It requires docker to be installed, and for your user to be able to start containers without the use of `sudo`, as [documented above](#local-pre-requisites).
+If that's not possible, you can build without `--use-container`, but be aware that **your app is likely not to work inside AWS Lambda, and any changes you make to `Pipfile`/`Pipfile.lock` may not build correctly in CI**.
+- `--cached`: this is a time-saving flag, which first causes the `sam build` command to evaluate if it needs to rebuild either the DependenciesLayer or app function, based on if any files have changed since the last time you built *on this machine*; and secondly, as a knock-on effect, if it *doesn't* need to rebuild either, and you had already deployed either one to AWS, it doesn't upload the same, unmodified, packages again.
+There's no downside to using this flag.

-The build artifacts have been placed in the `.aws-sam/build/` directory.
+After building, the resulting artifacts appear in the `.aws-sam/build/` directory.
 Note the presence of the file `.aws-sam/build/template.yaml`: this is the CloudFormation template that will be deployed in the next step; if you modify the source `template.yaml` file in the root of the repo and want to deploy those changes, you'll need to re-run the build.
 Whilst it's *possible* to make changes directly to `.aws-sam/build/template`, hence allowing a redeployment without a rebuild (sometimes useful when rapidly iterating on infra- or AWS-related changes), do keep in mind that **all your changes made this way will be lost the next time you build**!

 ### Deploying the built artifacts